AlexScatt/Welcomedocker/README.md

 # Welcomedocker
 Welcome to docker test image
-Its teh docker test image!
+Its the docker test image!